 ~ Let the rivers run free. ~

-It’s time for us to be kind to our brothers (sisters?).
+It’s time for us to be kind to our brothers (and sisters?).

 For more about dam issues: